A collection of over 600 special algebraic identities

 Some of the identities have "tags" associated with them.
 They are formed

 of two upper case letters enclosed in square brackets.
-Two examples,
+An example tag is

 - [NC] The identity is true also for noncommutative multiplication.